demingfactor/storytellingsa/src/cms/pages/membership.md

 url: membership
 permalink: /{{url}}/index.html
 ---
-**Email your request** including a bit about yourself and interest in Storytelling.
-OR, if possible, attend a meeting and sort it out in person.
+**Email your request** including a bit about yourself and interest in Storytelling. **OR**, if possible, attend a meeting and sort it out in person.

 * **Email address:** ***contact@storytellingsa.org.au***